Easy read information about giving feedback is also available.

 How will we ask you?

-- discussions with staff
+- Speak directly with staff at any time

 What will we do with your feedback?

-- your feedback is collated and fed back to each ward or team every month.
+- Your feedback is collated and fed back to each ward or team every month.
 It is reviewed by staff and shared with patients, service users, families and carers

-- we share FFT scores nationally
+- We share FFT scores nationally

-- we regularly report patient and carer views to those who commission our services and other agencies and groups as required e.g. Care Quality Commission (CQC), carers and service user groups
+- We regularly report patient and carer views to those who commission our services and other agencies and groups as required e.g. Care Quality Commission (CQC), carers and service user groups

-- positive feedback is used to celebrate success and share good practice
+- Positive feedback is used to celebrate success and share good practice